– this page as pdf –

 For a more precise description of this technique see the paper on Visualization of Loglinear Models.

-The figure below shows the ModelNavigator used to model the Detergent data, often used to illustrate loglinear models for 3 and more variables.
+The figure below shows the ModelNavigator used to model the Detergent dataset, often used to illustrate loglinear models for 3 and more variables.

 model navigator